Hundreds of Elephants Found Dead in Botswana in Mysterious Mass Die-Off

 “This is totally unprecedented in terms of numbers of elephants dying in a single event unrelated to drought.”

-Although the cause of the elephants’ death is yet to be determined, the Botswana government has reportedly ruled out poaching, as the carcasses were found intact, suggested they were not poached, according to Phys.org.
+The Botswana government has reportedly ruled out poaching, as the carcasses were found intact, suggested they were not poached.A combination photo shows dead elephants in Okavango Delta, Botswana May-June, 2020.
+(Handout via Reuters)

-Africa’s overall elephant population is declining due to poaching, but Botswana, home to almost a third of the continent’s elephants, has seen numbers grow to 130,000 from 80,000 in the late 1990s, owing to well managed reserves.A herd of elephants at the Mashatu game reserve in Mapungubwe, Botswana, on July 26, 2010.
-(Cameron Spencer/Getty Images)

-However, they are seen as a growing nuisance by farmers, whose crops have been destroyed by elephants roaming the southern African country.

 Further investigations have also ruled out poisoning by humans or anthrax—a serious infectious disease—as possible causes of death.
 Anthrax was initially considered the most likely cause of the elephants’ deaths.
 Last year, more than 100 elephants died in the region because of a suspected anthrax outbreak.